 When Allan Pinkerton founded the Pinkerton National Detective Agency in 1850, he didn’t have any plans to turn it into an experiment in gender equality.
 Six years later, Kate Warne made him reconsider.
 Shortly after Pinkerton placed an ad for new detectives in a Chicago newspaper, Warne entered his office and asked for a position.
 To his surprise, she did not want to be a secretary, but a full detective.
 She argued that she could offer skills his male detectives didn’t have, arguing that women could be "most useful in worming out secrets in many places which would be impossible for a male detective," Pinkerton wrote in his records.

 After some convincing, Pinkerton hired Warne.
-She quickly proved he had made the right decision.
-Warne joined the investigation into some missing funds at the Adams Express Company.
+She quickly proved he had made the right decision after Warne joined the investigation into some missing funds at the Adams Express Company.
 One Mr. Maroney was suspected of embezzling from the company.
 Warne befriended his wife, and learned information that helped recover almost the entire amount.
 It also led to Maroney’s conviction.

 Warne’s successes paved the way for a number of other female Pinkertons, both as private detectives and as Union spies during the Civil War.
 Pinkerton’s agency was hired by the Union Army to infiltrate Confederate society and help monitor troop movements and plots against the Union.

 It was in this second role that Warne helped to prevent an assassination attempt on President Abraham Lincoln.
 By this time, Warne was the superintendent of all of Pinkerton’s woman detectives, but he called on her especially to pose as a Southern lady in Baltimore and help learn details of the suspected plot.